btcpayserver/btcpayserver-doc/docs/LocalDevelopment.md

 The launch profiles are specified in the [launchSettings.json](https://github.com/btcpayserver/btcpayserver/blob/master/BTCPayServer/Properties/launchSettings.json).

-There is currently three launch profiles:
+There are currently three launch profiles:
 * `Bitcoin`
 * `Bitcoin-HTTPS`
 * `Altcoins-HTTPS`